BU-Neuromics/jr_internship_cte/README.md

-# CTE_deseq2
+#
-Work on running DESeq2 on CTE data.
+R code used for running CTE analysis during internship